menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 """"""""""""""""""""

    1. Install the agent as a service with ``sudo ./install``.
 Note that the install script requires Python.
 Make sure that the user that runs the install script is the same user that owns the ``mm-authserve-agent`` folder.
    2. Copy the agent setup key that the install script prints out.
-The Men&Mice AuthServe Agent should now be up and running but you need to connect it to Central to be able to manage it through Micetro.
+The Micetro AuthServe Agent should now be up and running but you need to connect it to Central to be able to manage it through Micetro.

 .. note::
-   The Men&Mice AuthServe Agent runs on port 50051 and Central runs on port 1231.
+   The Micetro AuthServe Agent runs on port 50051 and Central runs on port 1231.
 Ensure that no firewall settings prevent connection from Central to the agent.

 Adding the Agent to Central
 """""""""""""""""""""""""""